w0lfzk1n/w0lfzk1n/README.md

 - **Ookami**: My messenger chatbot project that has been a game-changer for me.
 With around 13,000 users, it was my rocket launch into the IT world.
 - **AI**: No, I'm not talking about ChatGPT.
 I'm talking about transforming your dusty home computer into a nuclear reactor just to get a low-quality picture or a text filled with repetitive sentences.
 - **Raspberry Pi**:
-    - **MamaPi:** My go-to Raspberry Pi that acts as a NAS for me, complete with a media server and PiHole.
-Essentially, it's where everything goes in and out *y-y*
+    - **MamaPi:** My go-to Raspberry Pi that acts as a NAS and more for me.
     - **PapaPi:** My experimental Raspberry Pi.
-Sometimes it's running Kali Linux to test MamaPi's security *(you know, the weird things adults do when they feel fancy)*, and other times it's my guinea pig for hardware tests.
-Speaking of hardware tests, I've used it with a kit full of modules to build things like a mobile object detection computer.
+Sometimes it's running Kali Linux to test MamaPi's security *(you know, the weird things adults do when they feel fancy)*, and other times it's my guinea pig for hardware tests using my module kit.

 ![burn](https://media.giphy.com/media/BuReg1EyvWaac/giphy.gif)